Winterizing Winterizing — Should You Cover Pool Equipment in Winter? Protection Guide

 Winter equipment protection - skip the expensive pool store covers?

-My local pool store is trying to sell me $300+ worth of "premium winter equipment covers" and I'm getting tired of their constant upselling.
+After 8 years, my pool pump and filter system are developing rust spots — should I invest in winter covers or just replace everything?
 They're pushing these fancy insulated covers for my pump, heater, and control panel, but I feel like they're just trying to empty my wallet again.

 Do I actually need to cover all my pool equipment for winter, or is this another one of their money grabs?
 If protection is really necessary, are there cheaper DIY alternatives that work just as well?
 I'm sick of spending a fortune on overpriced pool store solutions when there might be simple ways to winterize my equipment without breaking the bank.